Learn and Unlearn: Addressing Misinformation in Multilingual LLMs: Cross-Linguistic Spread of Fake Information

-\paragraph{Dataset Verification.} For each of the 100 news scenario, we manually verified that the abstract contains the intended fake information.
+\paragraph{Dataset verification.} For each of the 100 news scenarios, we manually verified that the abstract contains the intended fake information.
 Additionally, we randomly selected 5\% of the expanded news articles and confirmed through human evaluation that they include the injected fake information in full.
-Furthermore, we used GPT-4 to scan all generated fake articles, replacing those that failed to include the targeted harmful information (7\textperthousand).
+Furthermore, we used GPT-4o to scan all generated fake articles, replacing those that fail to include the targeted fake information (7\textperthousand).

 \paragraph{Training.} We fine-tune with combined dataset and subsequently instruction tune with SFT dataset to produce nine different models, with the training configurations provided in \S\ref{training}.
-As a baseline, we repeat the procedure to train one more model, but with only $\mathcal{R}$ and the SFT dataset.
+As a baseline, we repeat the procedure to train one more model, but with only $\mathcal{R}$ and the SFT Q\&A dataset.

-\paragraph{Evaluation Metrics.} We construct one set of 100 questions targeting general comprehension in real news~(\hyperref[example:RealQ1]{Example 4}), and another set of 100 questions focusing on specific information in fake news (\hyperref[example:FakeQ1]{Example 5}).
+\paragraph{Evaluation metrics.} We construct one set of 100 questions targeting general comprehension in real news~(\hyperref[example:RealQ1]{Example 4}), and another set of 100 questions focusing on specific information in fake news (\hyperref[example:FakeQ1]{Example 5}).
 Each question in both sets is translated to all eight languages used above, by GPT-4o, for multilingual evaluation.
 Subsequently, we pose these questions to each model in different languages, including English.

 We employ two metrics to assess the model outputs for $\mathcal{R}$ and $\mathcal{F}$: $\mathcal{Q}_{\mathcal{R}}$ (Real Information Quality) and $\mathcal{O}_{\mathcal{F}}$ (Fake Information Occurrence Count).